 In the region around Chvalčov, families who are in vulnerable situations often find it hard to obtain support.
 More needs to be done so that families are helped and can stay together.

 A need to provide children with a loving home and young people with a future

-SOS Children's Villages has been very active in the development and implementation of the child protection policy in the Czech Republic.
-Given the high number of children without parental care, the SOS Children's Villages model of care, where children are looked after in loving SOS families rather than in state-run institutions, continues to be very important.
-Children who have grown up in SOS families are individually supported until they can live independently.
+SOS Children's Villages has been very active in the development and implementation of the child protection policies in the Czech Republic.
+Given the high number of children without parental care, the SOS Children's Villages model of care, where children are looked after in families rather than in state-run institutions, continues to be very important.
+Children who have grown up in the care of SOS Children’s Villages are individually supported until they can live independently.

 What we do in Chvalčov

 Looking happy during a party in the SOS Children's Village (photo: SOS archives)